5 Anthropic Soils

 AR - REFUSE ANTHROPIC SOILS

-Refuse Anthropic Soils occur in sites where household, land management, urban or industrial waste has been dumped and which have significant organic matter, comprising vegetation, animal or manufactured material such as plastics, paper or timber.
+Refuse Anthropic Soils occur in sites where household, land management (e.g. from agriculture or forestry), urban or industrial waste has been dumped and which have significant organic matter, comprising vegetation, animal or manufactured material such as plastics, paper or timber.

 ARB

-Soils in which organic refuse is buried beneath an overburden of soil or rock material greater than 30 cm thick.
+Refuse Anthropic Soils in which refuse is buried beneath an overburden of soil or rock material greater than 60 cm thick.

 Buried Refuse Anthropic Soils